Blog

 After any sales conversation, score yourself against five honest questions.
 Whether you closed isn't on the list.
 Whether the buyer is measurably better off is.

-From 4.7 to 4.8 in six weeks: building on a moving frontier
+From 4.7 to 4.8 in Six Weeks

 Opus 4.8: the model that flags its own mistakes